javierdv00/Food-Delivery-Service-Analysis/README.md

 #  Glossary:

 # KPIs
- ● % Kill rate - the percentage of customers who did not order again on the platform after placing an order with the restaurant
+&nbsp;● % Kill rate - the percentage of customers who did not order again on the platform after placing an order with the restaurant
- ● Positive comment - number of reviews with positive comments
+&nbsp;● Positive comment - number of reviews with positive comments
- ● Negative comment - number of reviews with negative comments
+&nbsp;● Negative comment - number of reviews with negative comments
- ● Avg time to accept (s) - the average time (in seconds) to accept an order
+&nbsp;● Avg time to accept (s) - the average time (in seconds) to accept an order
- ● Graz Relevant zip codes 8010, 8020, 8036, 8041, 8042, 8043, 8045, 8051, 8052, 8053, 8054, 8055, 8063, 8077
+&nbsp;● Graz Relevant zip codes 8010, 8020, 8036, 8041, 8042, 8043, 8045, 8051, 8052, 8053, 8054, 8055, 8063, 8077
- ● Commissionable Orders - the orders that deliverando earns commissions
+&nbsp;● Commissionable Orders - the orders that deliverando earns commissions
- ● Avg Basket Size €- the number of products a customer buys per single transaction.
+&nbsp;● Avg Basket Size €- the number of products a customer buys per single transaction.
 This is calculated as the total number of units sold divided by total transactions

 # Tasks
 1- How many restaurants are active on deliverando or our competitors in the given months (>0 orders per month)?
-&nbsp;● How much have the respective platforms grown?
+&emsp;● How much have the respective platforms grown?

 2- How many restaurants are exclusively online with our competitors and not available on deliverando?

 3- Which restaurants have placed the most orders with our competitors (top 10)?
- ● Are these restaurants also active on deliverando and if so, how did the orders on the deliverando platform compare to the performance on the competitor platform?
+&emsp;● Are these restaurants also active on deliverando and if so, how did the orders on the deliverando platform compare to the performance on the competitor platform?

 4- What conclusions regarding other KPIs can you draw from the performance of the top restaurants on deliverando?

 5- Based on your analysis:
-&nbsp;● Which recommendations would you make to the sales or account management team?
+&emsp;● Which recommendations would you make to the sales or account management team?

 6- Create a presentation to show what you did.
 Make your results accessible for a broad audience so that they can use it.